Healthy Eating: Calcium

 Because it is needed for so many body functions, our bodies have hormones that control our blood calcium levels.
 When you don't get enough calcium, your body releases parathyroid hormone (PTH), which causes calcium to be taken from your bones to keep blood levels normal.

 Over time, if you don't get enough calcium, your bones will begin to become porous and weak.
 As your bone loss becomes severe, you may develop the bone disease called osteoporosis.
-Your doctor can order a bone density test to confirm that you have osteoporosis.
+Your doctor can order a bone density test to diagnose osteoporosis.

 What are hormones?